carlosCharz/springdatacouchbase/README.md

 # Spring Data Couchbase 3.x + Tests

-This is my template for a spring boot project that uses spring data Couchbase 3.x.
+This is a spring boot project that uses Spring Data Couchbase 3.x.
+This project exemplifies different cases to set up documents, keys, repositories and queries.
 It includes integration and unit tests.

 ## Architecture